feldroop/genedex/ROADMAP.md

         the condensed text with rank support will get smaller and maybe faster.
         A text sampled suffix array could be an option, or a "sparse" text with rank support substructure.
 - paired blocks for improved memory usage when using larger alphabets
-- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)
+- maybe a slow, super-low memory construction mode using the `sufr` crate (store suffix array in file)
+- experiment with batched search
+- mayeb type-erase index storage type and choose automatically for text size (does that work with savefile?)

-### Very useful functionality, is the goal to eventually support
+### Large topics, is the goal to eventually support

 - bidirectional FM-Index
 - searches with errors and "degenerate" chars in IUPAC fasta definition (using search schemes)

 ### Nice to have, but low priority

+- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)
 - gate rayon/OpenMP usage behind feature flag
 - optional functionality for text recovery
 - text sampled suffix array (optionally with text ids and other annotations)